Last year, reports surfaced that American household debt reached a record high of just over $15.24 trillion. Let’s type that out in round numbers.

 Where is the Debt Coming From?

 According to the New York Federal Reserve Bank, a little over a third is housing-related in the form of mortgages and HELOCs (home equity lines of credit).
-Housing debt sits at $9.56 trillion while other non-housing related debt makes up the rest at $3.95 trillion.
+Housing debt sits at $10.67 trillion as of the end of September. while other non-housing related debt makes up the rest at $3.95 trillion.

-Mortgage debt is on the rise, HELOC debt decreased significantly, and non-housing debt jumped $88 Billion just in the third quarter of 2018.
+Mortgage debt is on the rise, HELOC debt continued to decline, and non-housing debt jumped $61 Billion.

 For the full report, you can head here.